-The Carriage Roads and stone bridges in Acadia National Park (a 57 mile network of woodland roads free of motor vehicles) were financed and directed by John D. Rockefeller, Jr., between 1913 and 1940, for hikers, bikers, horseback riders and carriages.
-Approximately 45 miles of Carriage Roads within the park allow the activities of cross-country skiing and limited snowmobiling.
-(Carriage Road photos)
+The Carriage Roads and stone bridges in Acadia National Park were financed and directed by philanthropist John D. Rockefeller, Jr., between 1913 and 1940, for hikers, bikers, horseback riders and carriages.
+The network includes 57 miles of woodland roads free of motor vehicles, of which 45 miles are within Acadia National Park .
+These allow seasonal cross-country skiing and limited snowmobiling.
+Twelve miles are on private land.

-There also are more than 120 miles of hiking trails in Acadia National Park that range from short, level surf walks to the steep Precipice Trail.
+There also are more than 120 miles of hiking trails within the Park that often connect with, or cross, carriage roads.
+Trails range from short, level surf walks to the steep and challenging Precipice Trail.
 Connecting trails enable the skilled and hardy hiker to scale several Acadia peaks in one trip.
-Settings vary widely from deep woods to mountain summits and shoreline with views of the ocean and outer islands.
+Settings vary widely from deep wooded forests to high mountain summits and shorelines with views of the ocean and outer islands.